top of page

 The reason this story is important is not that this approach was unusual.
 In fact, it’s the opposite.
 It’s a clear example of how too many people conflate “graphic design” with “presentation design,” and assume that if someone can do the former, they will also be good at the latter.

 Sure, there’s plenty of overlap between the two.
-In fact, many (if not most) presentation designers probably start out doing traditional graphic design.
+Many (if not most) presentation designers probably start out doing traditional graphic design.
 But despite their similarities, these two disciplines are unique, with their own skills, conventions, and best practices.

-So let’s look at a few of the reasons why presentation design is its own unique type of design, and why working with designers who specialize in it can be so valuable for businesses.
+So let’s look explore what makes presentation design unique , and why working with designers who specialize in it can be so valuable for businesses.

 The difference between “graphic design” and “presentation design”